Walk: Hol(e)y Mullach Mòr

 Weather today: Sun increasingly breaking through, although a little patchy hill fog at the summit.
 Dry, and warm in the sunshine.

 Anything else?
-Sailings to the island several times daily from Lamlash, May to October.
+Sailings to the island a few times daily from Lamlash, April to October.
 Book in advance at busy times.

 |[Pillar Rock lighthouse]|